 That was really awesome advice!
 Do you offer mentoring?

 Can I be a freelance writer part time?

 May I write a guest post for LittleZotz Writing?

-If you’re looking for places to pitch to, I recommend downloading a free copy of The Ultimate List of Better-Paid Blogging Gigs.
+If you’re looking for PAYING places to pitch to, I recommend downloading a free copy of The Ultimate List of Better-Paid Blogging Gigs.